-- 1. A student may be recommended for termination by the Program Chair/Director at the close of a probationary, suspension, or leave period if the student has failed to satisfy the conditions for reinstatement. - 2.
-The Program Chair/Director will inform the Dean, in writing within ten (10) business days, that the student has failed to satisfy the conditions for reinstatement and that the student is recommended for termination.
-The reasons for this decision and the conditions for reinstatement that have not been met shall be provided to the Dean by the Program Chair/Director, along with supporting documentation. - 3.
-The Dean will inform the student, in writing by certified mail, that the student is terminated, and that the termination will be stayed if the student chooses to exercise the right to appeal.
+- 3. The Dean will inform the student, in writing by certified mail, that the student is dismissed, and that the dismissal will be stayed if the student chooses to exercise the right to appeal.
 If an appeal is elected, the student must submit in writing the reason(s) for the appeal, within ten (10) business days following the student's receipt of the letter from the Dean. - 4.
-If the student does not appeal the decision, the student's status is terminated automatically by the Dean at close of business on the tenth (10) business day following receipt of the Dean's certified letter.
+If the student does not appeal the decision, the student's status is dismissed automatically by the Dean at close of business on the tenth (10) business day following receipt of the Dean's certified letter.